paul-griffith/tagKreator/readme.md

 IDE (IntelliJ is strongly recommended), and modifying a source file. [`Main.kt`](src/main/kotlin/io/github/paulgriffith/tagkreator/Main.kt) is the recommended starting point, and also serves as a contextual example.
-Once changed, you can either directly run the `main` method using IntelliJ's helpful builtin, or at the command line via `./gradlew run`.
+Once changed, you can either directly run the `main` method using IntelliJ's helpful builtin, or build a 'distribution' (`./gradlew run installDist` and then run it (`./build/install/tagKreator/bin/tagKreator`))

+Just like Ignition 8, Java 11 is required, though higher Java versions should work just fine.

 ## Disclaimer

 This is a personal project - not an official product of Inductive Automation.
-As the license mentions, this is provided with _zero_ guarantees about functionality, support, future maintenance, etc. Use at your own risk.
+As the license mentions, this is provided with _zero_ guarantees about functionality, support, future maintenance, etc.

+# **Use at your own risk.**